Anner-deJong/Self-Driving-Car/CarND-Behavioral-Cloning-Project/writeup.md

 Testing after this third training cycle broke the AI, it was not able to complete a lap on track 1 anymore.
 As such, I focussed more attention to developing the NVIDIA alike model.

 ----UPDATE----
-This third training step most likely didnt work because I misinterpreted the dropout rates:
+This third training step most likely didnt work because it is the first cycle which made extensive use of dropout, which I at first implemented incorrectly.
-Whereas Tensorflow's Dropout function is passed a parameter representing the probability to keep a neuron, Keras works the other way around, passing not probabilities of keeping a neuron, but inversaly of dropping them!
-I didn'e realize this until later.

 #### NVIDIA Alike Model